Michael Lin (Taiwan)

 Untitled Gathering transforms the simple act of sitting into a reflection on cultural memory, connection and shared agency.
 Its hand-painted wooden furniture pieces carry batik-inspired motifs.
 Visitors are invited to sit, move and rearrange the pieces, becoming co-creators of an ever-shifting composition.
 The work highlights the quiet power of collective action and the everyday gestures that bring people together.

-Motifs adapted from batik pieces by Little Nonya Batik; realised with student collaborators from:
+Motifs adapted from batik pieces by Little Nonya Batik and realised with student collaborators from:

 LASALLE College of the Arts